PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

 Composability of transforms
 ---------------------------

-The transforms are by principle composable on :class:`~.QNode`, it means that transforms with compatible post processing function can be applied on QNodes successively.
-For example you want to apply multiple compilation passes on your QNode to increase the reduction of gates before execution then it is possible:
+Transforms are inherently composable on :class:`~.QNode`, meaning that transforms with compatible post-processing functions can be successively applied to QNodes.
+This allows for the application of multiple compilation passes on a QNode to optimize gate reduction before execution.

 .. code-block:: python